amklenk/Password-Generator/README.md

 This project was created to randomly generate a password for an employee that provides greater security.
 This is done by fulfilling the following requirements:
 * A generate password button is clicked and presents a series of prompts for password criteria.
-* A prompt directs the user to select a password length that is at least 8 charactesr and no more than 128 characters.
+* A prompt directs the user to select a password length that is at least 8 characters long and no more than 128 characters long.
 * Each password criteria prompt allows the user to choose whether or not they want certain characters in their password.
 * The user can confirm whether or not they want to include lowercase, uppercase, numeric, and/or special characters.
 * Upon answering each prompt, the input is validated with a requirement of at least one type of character selected.